Web3NL/motoko-book/src/advanced-types.md

 Understanding Motoko's type system is essential when we write code that is more sophisticated than what we have done up to this point.

-- Generic types are widely used in [types declarations](/common-programming-concepts/types.html#the-type-keyword), [functions](/common-programming-concepts/functions.html) and [classes](/common-programming-concepts/objects-and-classes/classes.html) inside [modules](/common-programming-concepts/modules.html) of the [Base Library](/base-library.html).
+- [Generic types](/advanced-types/generics.html) are widely used in [types declarations](/common-programming-concepts/types.html#the-type-keyword), [functions](/common-programming-concepts/functions.html) and [classes](/common-programming-concepts/objects-and-classes/classes.html) inside [modules](/common-programming-concepts/modules.html) of the [Base Library](/base-library.html).
-- Sub-typing is essential when we want to develop [actor interfaces](/internet-computer-programming-concepts/async-data/candid.html#actor-interfaces) that remain [*backwards compatible*](/advanced-types/subtyping.html#backwards-compatibility) with older versions.
+- [Subtyping](/advanced-types/subtyping.html) is useful when we want to develop [actor interfaces](/internet-computer-programming-concepts/async-data/candid.html#actor-interfaces) that remain [*backwards compatible*](/advanced-types/subtyping.html#backwards-compatibility) with older versions.
-- Recursive types are powerful when defining [core data structures](/base-library/data-structures.html).
+- [Recursive types](/advanced-types/recursive-types.html) are powerful when defining [core data structures](/base-library/data-structures.html).